FjellOverflow/fjellheimen/docs/usage/manage-containers.md

 Remove containers simply with `fjell rm myApplication` after stopping them.
 Entire stacks can be removed using `fjell down myStack`.

 ## Updates
-Docker images are kept up to date with [Watchtower](/stacks/other#watchtower), an automated solution that periodically checks for newer images and updates containers.
-Containers excluded from automatic updates should be manually updated:
+Docker images can be updated in different ways, depending on personal taste.
+For a deeper dive into automated options, check out [this blog post](https://fjelloverflow.dev/posts/update-docker-containers/).
+They can also be manually updated:

 - Stop the running container with `fjell stop myApplication`
 - Back up data in `myApplication/data`